Four Ways to Reduce the Return Rate in Ecommerce

 Returns are a headache for any ecommerce brand.
 An estimated 30 percent of all products bought online are sent back to merchants, which is high compared to the 8.89 percent return rate for brick-and-mortar shops

 According to Statista, estimated return deliveries in the U.S. will cost the industry about $550 billion in 2020.
-This figure does not even include restocking expenses.
+This figure does not even include inventory restocking expenses.
 And free delivery policies only serve to make the problem worse.

 Unfortunately, customers are unaware of the consequences product returns bring to merchants.
 For companies, even as large as Amazon, returned or canceled products are the stuff nightmares are made of.
 In addition to directly increasing the operational costs without generating ROI, they also may lead to negative reviews and lost inventory due to devaluation.
 Some companies deal with this by building a strong return policy, like Amazon's A-to-Z guaranteed returns process.

 Returns are one of the most common ways the so-called “dead stock” is born.